adkelley/Pure-Data-UI/README.md

-# PDGUI - A GUI in the Browser for creating, editing, playing, and saving Pure Data patches.
+# PDGUI - Creating, editing, playing, and saving Pure Data patches in the browser.

 ## Motivation
 Programming computers is hard, and consequently visual programming languages